 Q. What types of ideas should I be looking for?

-A. Anything that intrigues or inspires you.
+A. Anything that intrigues or inspires you!
 Many times our clients bring us photos of a hood, an island or even a chalkboard area that they like.
-We suggest that you keep your eye open for the following areas: door and drawer styles, color schemes, countertops, accessories and unique designs.
+We suggest that you keep your eye open for the following topics: door and drawer styles, color schemes, countertops, accessories and unique designs that appeal to you.